The Mask: Animated Series: DVD

 Upon the initial DVD release of Son of the Mask, Wal-Mart stores sold an exclusive 2-pack of the movie with the two-part pilot episode of the animated series.
 On April 10, 2018, Warner Bros. released the first season on DVD.
 As of this writing, the second and third seasons have not been released on DVD or Blu-ray.
-Despite this, the episodes are available on digital download on iTunes, Amazon Video, YouTube, and Google Play.
-The digital downloads are available either separated by season or available as an entire collection called, The Mask: The Complete Series.
+Despite this, iTunes, Amazon Video, YouTube, Google Play, and Tubi (though as of May 2026, Tubi no longer has The Mask: The Animated Series uploaded) have every episode available (including the infamous "Flight as a Feather" episode, with no edits for content) for streaming or digital download.

 Merchandise

 Taco Bell distributed toys based on the cartoon for a short time in 1997.
 In South Africa, the Spur franchise used to give out Mask toys with kiddies' burgers.